bbauska/ibm-intermediate-web-dev/README.md

 After reading this module (29), you will be able to:

--   define front-end testing and its advantages,
+-   Define front-end testing and its advantages,

--   identify what aspect of an application\'s front end should be tested,
+-   Identify what aspect of an application\'s front end should be tested, and

--   and list some of the best front-end testing practices.
+-   List some of the best front-end testing practices.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./assets/images/image339.png"
-  alt=""
-  style="width:500px;"/>
+  alt="What is front-end testing?
+Test usability and functioning of an app's GUI, validate menus, forms, buttons and other app elements visible to users, and consists of 3-tier architecture containing clients, servers, and information systems." style="width:500px;"/>
 </p>